Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 Risk 1: Fibres + contamination

-If asbestos is present in the core/board, drilling or cutting can release fibres and contaminate the corridor, tools, clothing, vehicle, and nearby surfaces.
+If asbestos is present in the core, drilling or cutting can release fibres and contaminate the corridor, tools, clothing, vehicle, and nearby surfaces.

-This is why “minor drilling” is not treated as minor when asbestos is suspected.
+This is why “minor drilling” is not treated as minor when asbestos is suspected — including brand-new buildings with 2021–2025 Pyropanel FRB doors.

 Risk 2: Fire door compliance compromise